ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 ### Inputs:

-- inputFile is the name or path of the input PSD file.
+- "inputFile" is the name or path of the input PSD file.

 ### Outputs:

-- Name of the structure where the extracted data will be stored.
+- "outputStructure" is the name of the structure where the extracted data will be stored.

 This function will read the input psd file and extract the layer images and metadata into the Matlab workspace.